MMNmedia/.github/profile/README.md

 ## Who we are!

-MMN is a digital media production and technology company based in Cardiff, Wales.
+SQBX Media Group is a digital media production and technology company based in Cardiff, Wales.
 We produce videos, short films, web TV series, websites and branding packages for local organisations.

 ### MMN/37HRD